Getting Started With Handy Drums Plugins

 Handy Drums Plugins: What they are and what they are not #

-In Cubase/ Nuendo, you can load VSTi3/VSTi2 plugins either as VST Rack Instruments or dedicated VST Track Instruments.
-The difference is that an instrument in a VST rack can have several midi tracks triggering it, while an instrument track has a single dedicated VST instrument.
+In Cubase/ Nuendo, you can load VSTi3/VSTi2 virtual instruments either as VST Rack Instruments or dedicated VST Track Instruments.
+A VST Rack Instrument can have several midi tracks triggering it, while a Track Instrument has a single instrument track connected to and triggering it.

-To load a Handy Drums plugin within VST Rack, locate the “Rack” button on the top right side of the software.
-Navigate to the Drum category once a drop-down is presented and select the Handy Drums plugin of choice.
+To load a Handy Drums plugin within VST Rack, locate the “Rack” button on the top right side of the software in the VSTi window.

 Magnified rack button.